 This discussion has been on my mind a lot, but it’s taken a while to get it down in writing.
-I hope you enjoy this first part of a new series of posts on quality travel.
+I hope you enjoy this first part of a new series of posts on sustainable travel.

 As you may already know, last fall I had the opportunity to take part in a fascinating discussion, first online and then in person, about travel and its relationship to the heritage of a place: culture, history, landscape, food and wine, tradition, and more.
 Florens2012, a week of conferences that took place in Florence, Italy, in November 2012, investigated cultural and environmental heritage, including why the history of our culture and land is important and therefore needs to be preserved, and how travel and tourism interact with its preservation (of archaeological sites, paintings, even whole cities).

 I heard experts tell of the effect that too much tourism is already having on Italy’s greatest heritage sites, especially as the government does not adequately fund restoration and preservation efforts.
-This problem speaks to the need for more responsible travel, a type that would spread tourists out to different areas of Italy and would focus on more quality experiences versus hitting a dizzying list of “must-sees,” which is what most of the 45 million+ tourists who come to Italy every year do.
+This problem speaks to the need for sustainable travel, that is, more responsible travel, a type that would spread tourists out to different areas of Italy and would focus on more quality experiences versus hitting a dizzying list of “must-sees,” which is what most of the 45 million+ tourists who come to Italy every year do.

 The interaction between travel and cultural preservation is not just relevant to Italy.
 It is a worldwide issue, as I will address in a moment, but first let’s look at the example of how tourism has affected heritage in Italy: